rahmatkoto39/homework_vcs/README.md

-# Hemowork Version Control System
+# Homework Version Control System
 This repo to used do homework student Data Scientist Class - Digital Skola